eficode-academy/jcasc-katas/basic-system-config/README.md

 ## Adding a user to the system

 As it is right now, everyone can go in and use our instance, so the first thing we need to adjust is to enable security, so non-authenticated users cannot change everything.

 We will need to enable security in the JCasC configuration file.

 First we'll create a user (under Jenkins root element)

-> Note: as said before, all the objects that we are creating can be found in the documentation reference for JCasC.
-To see it, go to: Manage Jenkins -> Configuration as Code -> Documentation
+> Note: as said before, all the objects that we are creating can be found in
+> the documentation reference for JCasC.
+To see it, go to: Manage Jenkins ->
+> Configuration as Code -> Documentation

 Accessing documentation

 * **Manage Jenkins** -> **Configuration as Code** -> **Documentation**

-### Tasks
+### Get it running

-docker-compose down and up
+* docker-compose down and up
-update jenkins yaml to add the user
+* update jenkins yaml to add the user

 ```yaml
   securityRealm: